 You should interpret these principles flexibly to achieve desired ends through the most sensible means.
 The important considerations are:

 - Focus on outcomes: do not focus unduly on the process of awarding funds.
 Your primary concern should be achieving the outcomes [Footnote 1] desired

-- Mutual understanding.
-If you and the provider understand each other’s needs, in line with the Compact, this should help avoid problems and achieve outcomes.
-[Note 2]
+- Empathy: if you and the funded organisation understand each other’s needs and requirements, this should help to avoid problems and achieve outcomes

 - Simplicity and proportionality: make the funding process as simple as possible.
 Controls over payments, information requirements, monitoring and evaluation and external inspection should be in proportion to the level of, and risk to, the funds involved Well-managed risk taking: you should not be overly risk averse.
 You should manage risk: tailor it to achieve the most effective and appropriate balance of risk between you and the funded organisation [see Annex B: Note on risk management].

 - Commonality and co-ordination: where possible, seek to join up or standardise the elements of your funding model with other appropriate funding models, such as those used by other government funders in allied policy areas or in funding the same organisations

 - Timeliness: allow time for planning, decision making and action